bluepeter/alphagroove/README.md

 1. Define default entry and exit patterns to use when none are specified via CLI
 2. Organize patterns by type (entry vs exit)
 3. Configure parameters for each pattern

+All pattern configuration lives in this file - there are no hardcoded defaults in the code.
+The system follows a clear hierarchy for configuration:

+1. Command-line arguments (highest priority)
+2. Values from `alphagroove.config.yaml`
+3. System fallback defaults (used only if a config file doesn't exist)

 You can generate a default config file by running: